HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 !["Enable Text Compression" Lighthouse Scores](../../../static/images/2019/15_Compression/ch15_fig9_lighthouse_compression_scores.jpg)

-Lighthouse also indicates how many bytes could be saved by enabling text compression.
+Lighthouse also indicates how many bytes could be saved by enabling text-based compression.
 Of the sites that could benefit from text compression, 82% of them can reduce their page weight by up to 1 MB!

 !["Enable Text Compression" Potential Byte Savings](../../../static/images/2019/15_Compression/ch15_fig10_lighthouse_compression_byte_savings.jpg)